There may be affiliate links in this post. Read my disclosure policy to learn more.

 Rosenborg Slot

 I was so excited to go to Rosenborg!
 It was to be the highlight of the trip.
 We saved it for our last day so that we would have lots of time, but when we got there it was closed!
 It is closed on Monday.
-We were so disappointed, and I want to make sure that you aren’t, too.
+We were so disappointed, and I want to ensure you aren’t, too.

 Don’t save it for Monday, but if you make the same mistake we did, they do have a lovely garden to walk through and a really well designed playground that we all enjoyed.
-There were so man playgrounds all across Copenhagen, but this one was probably the favorite of my kids.
+There were so many playgrounds all across Copenhagen, but this one was probably my kids’ favorite.

 We spent an hour and a half here on the grounds alone.